Office Location: Grounds Building, 50 University Road

 Summer and Seasonal Employment

 Students!
 Like to get your hands dirty?
-The Grounds department sometimes has summertime or seasonal opportunities to help with horticultural and grounds maintenance crews.
+The Grounds crew may have summer or seasonal opportunities to work with horticultural and grounds maintenance crews.

 - Maintenance of all trees, shrubs and turf on campus,